DiogoFerrer/Bitcoin-Miner/README.md

-# MULT-Project
+# Bitcoin Miner
 "Bitcoin Miner" - A 2D game where your mining skills will be put to test.
+Pick up bitcoins and avoid diglets :)